benlubas/molten-nvim/README.md

 Molten is a fork of [Magma](https://www.github.com/dccsillag/magma-nvim), a plugin for running code interactively with the jupyter kernel.
 I owe a _large_ portion of the functionality of this plugin to Magma.
-As they say, I stand on the shoulders of giants.
+Standing on the shoulders of giants here.

 https://github.com/benlubas/molten-nvim/assets/56943754/17ae81c0-306f-4496-bce8-99286e7f21ed